mocaspike150/mocaspike150.github.io/_posts/2019-10-17-show-your-team-spirit.md

 ---
 All MOCA New York City Marathon official charity runners will receive a team singlet, brought you by the renowned fashion designer Dao-Yi Chow, Co-Founder and Managing Partner of <a href="https://www.publicschoolnyc.com/">Public School NYC</a>.
 Dao-Yi is also one of MOCA Spike 150 official runners!

-Besides the official charity runners, any MOCA Spike 150 ambassador raises or any individual's donation for MOCA spike 150 cause more than $500 can receive a free singlet also.
+Besides the official charity runners, any MOCA Spike 150 ambassador raises with minimum $500, or any individual's donation more than $500 can receive a free singlet also.
 Contact <a href="mailto:spike150@mocanyc.org">spike150@mocanyc.org</a> to claim your team singlet and show off your Spike 150 spirit on the marathon day!